 Setting: A facilitator from Global Green Growth Institute wants to conduct a participatory meeting in which a community decides how to generate income for the maintenance of the new village solar system project.
-Previously, GGGI had conducted a pre-implementation survey in which community members had identified the following 3 ways to generate income.
+Previously, GGGI had conducted a pre-implementation survey, in which community members had identified the following 3 ways to generate income.
 These included - collecting money from fish sold at the nearby market; funds from the women's cooperative association, a levy to be paid by each household.
 Those findings have already been fed back to the community, which is a small, relatively traditional, rural village.
-The community members understand that a staff member from GGGI will come to help them to decide which income generating initiative should be supported and carried out.
+The community members understand that a staff member from GGGI will come to help them to decide which income generating initiative, should be supported, and carried out.

 The GGGI staff is visiting the community mid-day during the week and has respectfully asked the Chief of the village to convene a community discussion about this.
-The Chief and the community people understand they will need to select one of these income generating activities, and they are eager to partner with GGGI.
-The Chief and the Town Crier went house to house to ask everyone to attend the meeting, which will be held in the traditional meeting space outside the Chief's hut.
+The Chief and the community people understand they will need to select one of this income generating activities, and they are eager to partner with GGGI.
+The Chief went house to house to ask everyone to attend the meeting, which will be held in the traditional meeting space outside the Chief's hut.
 The Chief will welcome the facilitator, who will then begin their work with the community.
+This reflects a consideration of all community members as integral parts of any development, taking place in the village.